-The supplemental proposal for international matters covers a range of activities that were either not addressed in the regular FY2006 Foreign Operations and State Department appropriation measures (Darfur peacekeeping, Pakistan earthquake relief), where circumstances have changed since passage of the regular spending measures (Iran democracy promotion and various refugee and food crisis), or have been largely funded through supplementals rather than incorporated into the "base" of annual, on-going diplomatic and aid operations (Iraq reconstruction and U.S. embassy needs in Iraq).
-The request of \$1.6 billion in stabilization assistance for Iraq would be the first sizable aid package for Baghdad since Congress approved \$18.45 billion in the FY2004 emergency supplemental measure.
+The supplemental proposal for international matters covers a range of activities that were either not addressed in the regular FY2006 Foreign Operations and State Department appropriation measures (Darfur peacekeeping, Pakistan earthquake relief), where circumstances have changed since passage of the regular spending measures (Iran democracy promotion and various refugee and food crisis), or have been largely funded through supplementals rather than incorporated into the "base" of annual, on-going diplomatic and aid operations (Iraq reconstruction and U.S. embassy needs in Iraq). request of \$1.6 billion in stabilization assistance for Iraq would be the first sizable aid package for Baghdad since Congress approved \$18.45 billion in the FY2004 emergency supplemental measure.
 Further, the Administration seeks about \$750 million for Iraq in its regular FY2007 Foreign Operations budget.

 Table 1.
 Summary of FY2006 Supplemental Request (\$s - billions)

-Request House
+Request House Senate

-Military operations: Iraq, Afghanistan, & Global War on Terror \$67.87 \$67.72
+Military operations: Iraq, Afghanistan, & Global War on Terror \$67.87 \$67.72 \$67.67

-Intelligence (non-DOD) \$0.31 \$0.30
+Intelligence (non-DOD) \$0.31 \$0.30 \$0.27

-International activities \$4.23 \$4.06
+International activities \$4.23 \$4.06 \$4.46

-Hurricane relief and reconstruction \$19.76 \$19.11
+Hurricane relief and reconstruction \$19.76 \$19.11 \$27.13

 Low Income Home Energy Assistance \$0.75

+Agriculture & Drought Assistance \$3.96

+Influenza \$2.30

+Port Security \$0.65

-TOTAL \$92.22 \$91.95
+TOTAL \$92.22 \$91.95 \$106.49

+Totals may not add because of rounding.

 The \$19.8 billion for recovery and reconstruction in the Gulf Coast region follows enactment last year of two FY2005 supplementals of \$10.5 billion (P.L.
 109-61) and \$51.8 billion (P.L.
-109-62) for hurricane relief.1

-The President has requested that the entire amount of both supplementals be considered "emergency" appropriations, a designation that would exempt the funds from any limitations contained in the FY2006 Budget Resolution.
-Nevertheless, the supplemental would add to the size of the U.S. budget deficit.
+109-62) for hurricane relief.1 supplemental would add to the size of the U.S. budget deficit.
 The Administration does not seek any off-sets from other previously approved spending that could have the effect of reducing the supplemental's impact on the deficit.
 Some Members argue that some or all of the supplemental appropriation should be offset, and although no specific proposals have emerged, the issue of rescinding existing spending to pay for the additional costs of the supplemental could become part of the congressional debate.2